arvenjadeaguilar/cellagri-cms/src/pages/companies/2019-01-14-shiok-meats.md

 thumbnail: /img/shiokmeatlogo.jpg
 description: >-
   Shiok Meats is a new startup that uses cellular agriculture startup to grow cell-based seafood.
-Shiok Meats is the first cellular agriculture company based in Singapore.
+Founded by Sandhya Sriram and Ka Yi Ling, Shiok Meats is the first cellular agriculture company based in Singapore.
 ---